gisailor/CybersecurityProject-/README.md

 Additional steps required to to run system monitoring utlities:
     Copy the install-elk.yml, filebeat-playbook.yml and files to /etc/ansible/host.
     Update the install-elk.yml and filebeat-playbook.yml file to include the machine you want use the playbooks on by changing the hosts name on the 3rd line.
-    Run the playbook, then use a web broswer to navigate to http://[ELKStack IP]:5601/app/kibana to verify the installation is working as expected.
+    Run the playbook, then use a web browser to navigate to http://[ELKStack IP]:5601/app/kibana to verify the installation is working as expected.

 Commands users will need to run and download yaml play books and update files etc.